ICAST 2004: Bass Industry Trends & New

 Gamakatsu U.S.A., Inc.

-John Burgi boasted (rightfully so) of scads of new
+Burgi boasted (rightfully so) of scads of new product releases in

 - Round Bend Treble Odd Sizes.